 What are sinuses?

-The sinuses are cavities, or air-filled spaces, near the nasal passage.
-Like the nasal passage, the sinuses are lined with mucous membranes.
-There are four different types of sinuses:
+The sinuses are cavities, or air-filled pockets, that are near the nasal passage.
+The sinuses make mucus.
+This is the fluid that cleans the bacteria and other particles out of the air we breathe.
+There are 4 different types of sinuses:

 Ethmoid sinus.
-Located inside the face, around the area of the bridge of the nose.
-This sinus is present at birth, and continues to grow.
+Located around the area of the bridge of the nose, it is present at birth and continues to grow.

 Maxillary sinus.
-Located inside the face, around the area of the cheeks.
-This sinus is also present at birth, and continues to grow.
+Located around the area of the cheeks, it is also present at birth and continues to grow.

 Frontal sinus.
-Located inside the face, in the area of the forehead.
-This sinus does not develop until around 7 years of age.
+Located in the area of the forehead, it does not develop until around seven years of age.

 Sphenoid sinus.
-Located deep in the face, behind the nose.
-This sinus does not develop until adolescence.
+Located deep in the face, behind the nose, it does not develop until adolescence.

 What is sinusitis?

 Sinusitis is an infection of the sinuses near the nose.
 These infections usually occur after a cold or after an allergic inflammation.
-There are four types of sinusitis:
+There are 4 types of sinusitis: